How do I prepare for Recruitment?

 Am I required to have recommendations?

 Sorority women take their grades very seriously.
-Scholarship is always a focus in chapter goal setting, and the women are always striving to have the highest GPA on campus.
-A certain GPA is required to remain a member in good standing and to maintain chapter and campus leadership positions.
+Scholarship is always a focus.
+The women are always striving to have the highest GPA on campus.
+A certain GPA is required to be a member in good standing.

 What do I wear?